 The Next Frontier of Data Integration: Data Lineage and Governance

-For the past few years, Syncsort DMX-h has been helping large enterprises populate their data lakes by making it easy to access legacy data coming from the Mainframe or Enterprise Data Warehouse platforms such as Teradata or Oracle and integrate it with data in Hive, HDFS, Kafka, etc.
+For the past few years, Connect for Big Data has been helping large enterprises populate their data lakes by making it easy to access legacy data coming from the Mainframe or Enterprise Data Warehouse platforms such as Teradata or Oracle and integrate it with data in Hive, HDFS, Kafka, etc.

 As a growing number of enterprises successfully deploy their newly populated data lakes, we have started to hear about the next pain point: Data Lineage and Governance.
 In Syncsort’s recently published Big Data survey, nearly 60% of respondents who are testing or in production with Hadoop or Spark identified “including the data lake in data governance initiatives and meeting regulatory compliance mandates” as a significant challenge.

 Tracking Data Movement

 Data lineage tracks, at a field level, data origination (source), what happens to it (transformations), and where it moves to over time (target).
 Data lineage also simplifies tracing errors back to their sources in a data analytics process.

 Enterprises must track data movement throughout the organization for many types of use cases including regulatory reporting, security, and auditing.
 This might be part of a larger data governance practice in the organization.
 The challenges for the organizations are: addressing the volume and variety of their data sources (e.g., mainframe, DBMS, files, external); tracking and understanding the vast movement and transformation of data; and being able to “consume” this understanding presented via a graphical user interface, or integrated with tools or technologies already present within the organization.